Business travel at Lund University

 - Digital meeting and useful tools – staff.lu.se

-- For questions about interpreting the travel regulations, contact resor [at] lu [dot] se
+- For questions about interpreting the travel guidelines, contact resor [at] lu [dot] se

 Travel by train in Europe